akeneo/pim-docs/cookbook/catalog_structure/how_to_add_a_custom_unit_of_measure.rst

 .. code-block:: yaml

     MICROMETER: micrometer

-Finaly clear cache and try it out
+Clear the cache and try it out
 ---------------------------------

 Delete all translation files inside of ``/web/js/translations/``.